viebel/blog.klipse.tech/_posts/2016-03-17-messing-with-macros.md

 Notice that:

 1. to call `hello` as a macro, you must refer to its symbol in the non-macro `foo.core` namespace.
-2. to call macros, you must use [KLIPSE in dbg mode][klipse-dbg]{:target="_blank"} where it is compiled with `:optimizations :whitespace` - as macros are not yet supported with `:optimizations :whitespace` compilation.
+2. to call macros, you must use [KLIPSE in dbg mode][klipse-dbg]{:target="_blank"} where it is compiled with `:optimizations :none` - as macros are not yet supported with `:optimizations :whitespace` compilation.

 And it works!
 We were even able to print out `&form`, just for fun: open the browser console and you'll see the value of `&form`.